What Is Your Debt-to-Income Ratio?

 Calculate your front-end and back-end DTI ratios to understand how lenders view your finances.
-Compare your numbers against conventional, FHA, and VA loan guidelines.
+Compare your numbers against Conventional, FHA, and VA loan guidelines — and model a proposed payment to plan ahead.

 34.3%